Table of Contents

 ‘Bout the tariff at Heartbreak Hotel.

 Interestingly, the day after Elvis left us, three Aussie bands began- INXS, Midnight Oil and Mental as Anything.
-The baton was passed on.
+The baton was being passed on.

 BIG IN AUSTRALIA FIRST